Summary

 Price fixing

-• In In re Capacitors Antitrust Litigation, supported testifying expert in estimating damages on behalf of several direct action plaintiffs that included large electronic component distributors and contract manufacturers.
+- In In re Capacitors Antitrust Litigation, supported testifying expert in estimating damages on behalf of several direct action plaintiffs that included large electronic component distributors and contract manufacturers, including Avnet.
+A California federal jury returned a verdict for Avnet in the amount of $89.2 million.